-Curriculum in Environmental Design — Post-Baccalaureate Industrial Design
+Curriculum in Industrial Design — Post-Baccalaureate Industrial Design Studies

-Curriculum in Environmental Design – Post-Baccalaureate Industrial Design
+Curriculum in Industrial Design Studies — Post-Baccalaureate Industrial Design

 INDD 1310 Synthesis of Drawing 10 hrs

 INDD 1320 Prototype Fabrication 2 hrs

 INDD 1400 Careers in Industrial Design 2 hrs

 INDD 2120 Computer & Design Communications 3 hrs

 INDD 2130 Rendering 3 hrs

 INDD 2220 Anthropometry 3 hrs